jazzband/website/docs/news/2026/03/14/sunsetting-jazzband.md

 not a criticism of them, it's just how volunteer work goes when there's no structure to support it.

-The result was the same though: every release request, every project transfer, every lead assignment, every PyPI permission change – it all went through me.
+The result was the same though: every project transfer, every lead assignment, every PyPI permission change, every infrastructure decision – it all went through me.

 #### The warnings